AscendingPassage.com HOME PAGE.

 luncheon to be precise, all the good ladies in cork helmets and blue

-spectacles (dark-coloured spectacles are recommended on account of the
+spectacles (dark-colored spectacles are recommended on account of the

 glare) spread themselves over these solitudes, domesticated as it were